 Successful applicants for the Erasmus+ exchange programme do not pay fees at their chosen institution.

-To receive the Erasmus mobility grant, you must return the following forms to IED:
+The Erasmus+ mobility grant is paid in two instalments.
+To receive the grant, you must return the following forms to IED:

 First instalment (80%)

 1. Certificate of Arrival – once you arrive at the host university, have this document filled in and signed by the International Office and upload it on https://sharepoint.ul.ie/SiteDirectory/InternationalEducationDivision/ErasmusDocuments/

 2. Erasmus grant agreement – you will receive the Erasmus grant agreement from our office on your UL email address within 1 week of submitting the Certificate of Arrival.
 Fill in the Erasmus grant agreement electronically, print it, sign and upload it on https://sharepoint.ul.ie/SiteDirectory/InternationalEducationDivision/ErasmusDocuments/.
 Once we receive your signed Erasmus grant agreement, 80% of the total grant amount will be released.
 The first instalment (80%) of the Erasmus grant will be paid within 10 working days of submission of the signed Erasmus grant agreement.